ameyanator/ameyanator.github.io/_posts/2018-11-8-Goldman-Sachs-Interview-Experience.md

 I was selected for the next round.

-## Round 3, The Final Techinical Round
+## Round 3, The Final Technical Round

 In this round, I was asked to design an Air Traffic Control System something like what’s given in this [link][3].
-I started out with abstracting the problem but the interviewer said that he was not interested in these abstractions but was more interested in how I handle all specifications that he had provided.
+I started out with abstracting the problem but the interviewer said that he was not interested in these abstractions but was more interested in how I handle all the specifications that he had provided.
 He had actually provided a lot of them.
 Some of them were – Plane comes in every 2 mins, Plane that is in the hanger is ready to leave after every 6 mins of its arrival and can stay max up to 10 mins, some specified time for the plane to reach the hanged from and to the runway.
 Some specified time for the takeoff and landing.
 Also, some specified time for which the runway cannot be used after there has been a takeoff and landing.
 This made the question a real-world Data Structures and Algorithms questions.
 I threw in a lot of queues, priority queues, heaps and circular queues to solve it.
 We even reached to the point where we would consider the case where the airplanes were circling above the airport waiting for them to land.
 In between were a few jokes as to what airplanes would do if they did not follow our model.
 All in all, I think that this round went well too.
 I do not have much experience with such questions but was able to handle and point all the specifications that he had mentioned.

 ## Round 4, The Hiring Manager Round